Piotr1215/confhelp/README.md

 confhelp -b ~/dotfiles --edit
 ```

 Fuzzy search all your bindings → select one → opens `$EDITOR` at exact file:line.
-No grepping, no scrolling, no hunting.

 ## Install